 What are lumbar punctures and why are they important?

-Lumbar punctures are a procedure commonly used in clinical trials to collect cerebral spinal fluid (CSF) – the fluids surrounding the brain and spinal cord.
+Lumbar punctures are a procedure commonly used in clinical trials to collect cerebrospinal fluid (CSF) – the fluids surrounding the brain and spinal cord.
 CSF is of interest because it can give a more accurate indication of what is occurring inside the brain than what can be observed in the blood.
 This is especially important for neurological conditions like Parkinson’s as researchers cannot directly access the brain to monitor changes.

 In recent years, lumbar punctures have become an integral part of many Parkinson’s trials.
 Therefore, we have designed this survey to improve the patient experience and inform best practices for those undergoing lumbar punctures as part of Parkinson’s research.
 This survey builds on the feedback from a group of people with Parkinson’s held by Cure Parkinson’s last November regarding lumbar punctures.